Massacre Uncovered In Western Ivory Coast

 And, John, first, can you update us on the situation in Abidjan?

-Mr. JOHN JAMES (Reporter, BBC News): Everyone I'm speaking today is really locked down in their homes and (unintelligible) dying from mortars, from heavy cannon fire.
+JOHN JAMES: Everyone I'm speaking today is really locked down in their homes and (unintelligible) dying from mortars, from heavy cannon fire.
 You know, people are trapped in their homes.
 Some areas have lost electricity, some areas have lost water.
 Most people are running out of food, and at the same time, you got this battle raging and people aren't sure where this is heading.

 RAZ: Is it clear whether the opposition loyal to Alassane Ouattara is gaining ground?